traffordDataLab/crime_scanner/docs/about.md

 ## About
-Crime radar allows you to interactively visualise street level crime and anti-social behaviour (ASB) incidents in your area.
+Crime Scanner allows you to interactively visualise street level crime and anti-social behaviour (ASB) incidents in your area.
 You can filter counts of crime and ASB over the last three years and see the results in linked visualisations.

 #### Data
 The application retrieves police recorded crime and incidents of anti-social behaviour in England from [data.police.uk](https://data.police.uk/).
 Thirteen different [crime categories](https://www.police.uk/about-this-site/faqs/#what-do-the-crime-categories-mean) are available.
 Crime and anti-social behaviour incidents can be filtered by Local Authority District, Electoral ward and [best-fitting](http://geoportal.statistics.gov.uk/datasets/500d4283cbe54e3fa7f358399ba3783e_0) Lower-layer Super Output Area (LSOA) levels.